Timeline of Events Related to the Solon Township Data Center

 October 2024

-- 10/24/2024 – The Right Place contacted Cedar Springs City Manager Darla Falcon about a “company visiting next week that’s interested in some property in the Cedar Springs area.”
-The City Clerk signed the NDA on behalf of Falcon the same day.
-Brent Case from The Right Place also requested the utility person attend the meeting.
+- 10/24/24 – The Right Place contacted Cedar Springs City Manager Darla Falcon about a “company visiting next week that’s interested in some property in the Cedar Springs area.”
+The City Clerk Rebecca Johnson signed the NDA on behalf of Falcon the same day.
+Brent Case from The Right Place also requested the utility person from Cedar Springs attend the meeting.

 December 2024